11 Evaluating forecasts

 skill_score <- 1 - (mean_metric_baseline - mean_metric_forecast)/mean_metric_baseline

 The mean_metric_baseline is the mean score for the baseline model.
-It can be RMSE, MAE, CPRS, etc. The mean_metric_forecast is the same metric for the forecast that is being evaluated.
+It can be RMSE, MAE, CPRS, etc. mean_metric_forecast is the same metric used to evaluate the forecast.

-The skill score ranges from -Inf - 1 where values from -Inf to 0 are forecast models that perform worse than the baseline.
+The skill score ranges from -Inf to 1, where values from -Inf to 0 are forecast models that perform worse than the baseline.
 Values from 0 to 1 are forecast models that improve on the baseline.
 A value of 1 means that the forecast model is perfect.

-Persistence forecasts that tomorrow will be the same as today, thus capturing the inertia of the system.
-Uncertainty is added to a persistence forecast by simulating it as a random walk where each ensemble member has a random trajectory without any direction (so the mean of the forecast is still previous days mean value).
-Persistence models perform well in systems with real-time observations because you actually know the current value and in systems with high inertia (like the water temperatures in the bottom of a large lake).
+Persistence forecasts that tomorrow will be the same as today, thereby capturing the system’s inertia.
+Uncertainty is added to a persistence forecast by simulating it as a random walk where each ensemble member has a random trajectory without any direction (so the mean of the forecast is still the previous day’s mean value).
+Persistence models perform well in systems with real-time observations because you know the current value, and in systems with high inertia (such as water temperatures at the bottom of a large lake).

 geom_ribbon(aes(ymin = quantile10, ymax = quantile90), color = "lightblue", fill = "lightblue", alpha = 0.7) +